yplai/ptACR/README.md

 3. Instructions:

 By default, the number of permutation times is set as 10,000 and the cut-off value for empirical p-value is 0.05, adjusted by the Bonferroni correction.
 The parameters can be modified in the function of "find_bk()".
-It allows up to five sliding window sizes at a time.
+The input file is a multiple sequence alignment of polymorphic sites (without gaps) in PHYLIP format, where the number of taxa and the length of the alignment is in the first line and the ID and the sequence of each taxon is shown in a line (see example file).
+One can analyze the entire alignment or a local region of interest by specifying the starting and ending positions, then, assign the sliding window size for identifying the recombination breakpoints.
+The ptACR allows up to five sliding window sizes at a time.

 python ptACR.py input_file starting_site ending_site sliding_window_size1 sliding_window_size2 ...